 AboutMy name is pronounced ‘GAR-kay’.

 Additionally, I retain a philosophical interest in a number of other policy fields, such as global justice, gender and sexuality, multiculturalism, religion, indigenous rights, science and technology, natural hazards and the environment, media ethics and museum ethics.

 I run a podcast called The Provocateur, which features interviews with leading emerging scholars and thinkers.

 Here on HCommons, I administrate the groups on ‘Political Philosophy & Theory’ and ‘Global & Transnational Studies.’

 Away from academia, I swim a lot, watch Wimbledon every summer and ride the occasional roller coaster.
-I am also a qualified teacher of English as a foreign language.
+I am also a qualified teacher of English and French to speakers of other languages.

 EducationMA Transnational Studies (Distinction): University College London